-In March, Astadia announced the availability of our Migration Factory™, which automates the process of moving IBM and Unisys mainframe applications and databases to distributed and cloud computing platforms.
-In a previous post, we provided an overview of the Migration Factory, including its four key components, CodeTurn, DataTurn, TestMatch and DataMatch.
+In March, Astadia announced the availability of the FastTrack Factory™, which automates the process of moving IBM and Unisys mainframe applications and databases to distributed and cloud computing platforms.
+In a previous post, we provided an overview of the platform, including its four key components, CodeTurn, DataTurn, TestMatch and DataMatch.

 Let’s briefly review the Migration Factory’s four main building blocks: CodeTurn automates the refactoring of legacy code into modern programming languages with automation levels of approximately 99.99%.
 DataTurn automates the conversion of data from legacy databases such as IDMS and Natural ADABAS to virtually any modern relational database, – including SQL Server, Oracle, IBM DB2, PostgreSQL, and others.